 I turned to glare.
-“Fine… he did all that because he knew he was the only man who paid any real attention to me tonight.
+“Fine… he did all that because he knew he was the only man who paid any proper attention to me tonight.
 Unfortunately, he wasn’t the one I was having dinner with.
-My real date was too busy for me and should have cancelled.”
+My actual date was too busy for me and should have canceled.”

 Cale huffed before replying.
-“We cancelled last night.
+“We canceled last night.
 I didn’t want to cancel again.”

 I laughed.
 “And I didn’t want to spend two long hours getting super dressed up for dinner only to be ignored all evening by the man I did all that preparing for.
 When I go home, it’s going to take me at least an hour to undo all the woman magic I’ve got going on.
-Since I’m a midlife mortal woman, and not a freaking fairy, I have to work at being glamorous.
+Since I’m a midlife mortal woman instead of a freaking fairy, I have to work at being glamorous.
 I can’t just wave my hand and get it done.”

 Cale sighed and looked at my short black dress as if he’d just noticed I even had clothes on.
 “Point made,” he muttered.

 “Not yet, but it will be.
-I’m just getting started with giving you specifics,” I told him with a deeper chuckle.
+I’m just getting started with giving you specifics,” I said, throwing his words back at him.

 Cale slid in next to me and turned to look at my face.
 “You look beautiful.
 I’m sorry about tonight.”